 The Panasonic Lumix S5II and Panasonic Lumix S5IIX were both announced at CES on 4th January 2023.
 The two cameras have a lot in common, but the S5IIX has a few extra features that may appeal to dedicated videographers.
 However, it’s not slated to go on sale until mid-May 2023 whereas the S5II went on sale in January 2023.
 With that in mind, we’re going to compare the key features of the two cameras and pull out their differences.

 - Panasonic Lumix S5II: 24.2MP full-frame (35.6×23.8mm) CMOS sensor

 - Panasonic Lumix S5IIX: 24.2MP full-frame (35.6×23.8mm) CMOS sensor

-That sensor may sound familiar, but it’s actually newly developed and features phase detection pixels that make up part of the hybrid focusing system.
-The S5II and S5IIX are the first Panasonic Lumix cameras to feature phase detection focussing.
+The sensor, while not new, has been further developed to include phase-detection pixels as part of the hybrid focusing system.
+This makes the S5II and S5IIX the first Panasonic Lumix cameras to incorporate phase detection focusing.

-Unlike the S5II, the S5IIX also supports wired and wireless IP streaming and USB tethering.
+Unlike the S5II, the S5IIX also provides both wired and wireless IP streaming and USB tethering.

 - Panasonic Lumix S5II: 134.3 x 102.3 x 90.1mm, 740g (body, hot shoe cover, battery and SD card)